codecay7/BazzarNet-DIST/README.md

 *   **Pages:** New views should be created in `src/pages/`.
 *   **State:** Prefer React Context for global state.
 *   **Dependencies:** Avoid adding new libraries unless there's a clear and strong justification.
+*   **Backend Modularity:** Adhere to the established backend file structure (models, controllers, routes, middleware, services, utils, validators).

 ## Future Enhancements

-*   Integration with a real backend (e.g., Supabase, Firebase, custom API) for persistent data storage and user authentication.
+*   Full integration with the backend for persistent data storage and real user authentication.
 *   Advanced search and filtering options for products and stores.
 *   Real-time order tracking with map integration.
 *   User reviews and ratings system for products and stores.